16 Things to Know Before Moving to Boston in 2024

 Are you feeling the call of the Northeast?
 Boston is home to a rich history, culture, a booming job market, and plenty to see and do.
+Here's everything you need to know about Boston, including additional resources for how to find a great Boston neighborhood, cost of living, and more.

-1. What’s it Like Living in Boston?
+1. What’s It Like Living in Boston?

 Boston is among the oldest municipalities in the United States and was settled in 1630 by Puritans.
 The city is home to some of America's most pivotal events, including parts of the American Revolution, the Boston Tea Party, the siege of Boston, and Bunker Hill's Battle.

-Today, living in Boston comes with a healthy job market, a thriving nightlife scene, higher education and research opportunities, desirable neighborhoods.
+Today, living in Boston comes with a healthy job market, a thriving nightlife scene, higher education and research opportunities, and desirable neighborhoods.
 Before packing your bags and heading to the Northeast, here's everything you need to know before moving to Boston.

 2. Cost of Living in Boston, Massachusetts